- Is a 24 gene panel that includes assessment of non-coding variants

-Epidermolysis bullosa simplex (EBS) is usually characterized by skin fragility and rarely mucosal epithelia that results in non-scarring blisters caused by mild or no trauma.
-The current classification of epidermolysis bullosa includes two major types and 12 minor subtypes.
-They all share the common feature of blistering above the dermal-epidermal junction at the ultrastructural level.
+Epidermolysis bullosa (EB) is a group of inherited diseases that are characterised by blistering lesions on the skin and mucous membranes, most commonly appearing at sites of friction and minor trauma such as the feet and hands.
+In some subtypes, blisters may also occur on internal organs, such as the oesophagus, stomach and respiratory tract, without any apparent friction.
+There are 4 major types of EB based on different sites of blister formation within the skin structure: Epidermolysis bullosa simplex (EBS), Junctional epidermolysis bullosa (JEB), Dystrophic epidermolysis bullosa (DEB), and Kindler syndrome (KS).
+EBS is usually characterized by skin fragility and rarely mucosal epithelia that results in non-scarring blisters caused by mild or no trauma.
 The four most common subtypes of EBS are: 1) localized EBS (EBS-loc; also known as Weber-Cockayne type), 2) Dowling-Meara type EBS (EBS-DM), 3) other generalized EBS(EBS, gen-nonDM; also known as Koebner type) and 4) EBS-with mottled pigmentation (EBS-MP).
 Skin biopsy from fresh blister is considered mandatory for diagnostics of generalized forms of EBS.
-The prevalence of EBS is is estimated to be 1:30,000 – 50,000.
-EBS-loc is the most prevalent as it does not result in neonatal death.
-EBS-DM and EBS-gen-nonDM are rare, and EBS-MP is even rarer.
+The prevalence of EBS is is estimated to be 1:30,000 - 50,000.
+EBS-loc is the most prevalent, EBS-DM and EBS-gen-nonDM are rare, and EBS-MP is even rarer.
 Penetrance is 100% for known KRT5 and KRT14 mutations.
 Location of the mutations within functional domains of KRT5and KRT14 has shown to predict EBS phenotype.
+JEB is characterized by fragility of the skin and mucous membranes, manifest by blistering with little or no trauma.
+Blistering may be severe and granulation tissue can form on the skin around the oral and nasal cavities, fingers and toes, and internally around the upper airway.
+JEB is caused by mutations in LAMB3 (70% of all JEB), COL17A1 (12%), LAMC2 (9%), and LAMA3 (9%).
+DEB is caused by COL7A1 mutations and can be either dominantly (DDEB) or recessively (RDEB).
+DDEB is usually mild.
+Blistering may be localized to the hands, feet, elbows and knees or it may be generalized.
+RDEB is typically more generalized and severe than DDEB.
+KS is very rare and involves all layers of the skin with extreme fragility.

 |ITGA3||Interstitial lung disease with nephrotic syndrome and epidermolysis bullosa||AR||6||11|